jherreria/LeetCodeHackerRank/README.md

 # LeetCodeHackerRank
-Solutions tto some of the problems
+Solutions to some of the LeetCode and HackerRank challenges